premier-studio/premier-contracts/README.md

 ⚠️ Once mutated, a Drip is indefinitely linked to the NFT it has been mutated with and its state will forever change to **Mutated**.

-> Contract wise this is simple to do for ERC721 tokens but once out of that normalized scope things can become tricky.
-Here comes the `ITokenInterface.sol` interface.
-This interface is meant to be implemented by a contract that will act as a bridge between the Drip mutating process and the NFT mutating's contract.

 ### Drop

 Drips releases will be held under the form of **Drop**.
 A "drop" refers to the limited release of a an asset.